haochehsu/Dissertation-LaTeX-Template/README.md

 Various LaTeX syntaxes are also demonstrated throughout the document such as spacing, hyperlinked footers, abbreviations, coloring, listing, table-of-contents customization, hyper-referencing, figure and table formatting with decimal alignment, mathematics symbols, and graphic elements.
 Users can refer to the syntax during editing.

-🎉 The compiled template PDF can be viewed [here](https://www.haochehsu.com/other/Dissertation_LaTeX_Template.pdf).
+🎉 The compiled dissertation PDF can be viewed [here](https://www.haochehsu.com/other/Dissertation_LaTeX_Template.pdf).

 For **Thesis LaTeX Template**, please go to this [link](https://github.com/howardhsumail/Thesis-LaTeX-Template.git).